naftalirein/homeworkImages/README.md

 # homeworkImages
-Automates the setup and launch of multiple services for our application, including an AI server, Node.js server, and file uploader.
+Launch of multiple services for our application, including an AI server, Node.js server, and file uploader.

 ## 🚀 Quick Start